Working Holiday Visa New Zealanders

 - An original National Criminal History Record Check (Name check) not older than six months on the day you submit your application, delivered by the competent authority.
 This document has to be legalised by means of an Apostille.
 You can obtain the Apostille from the Department of Foreign Affairs and Trade in Australia / Department of Internal Affairs in New Zealand.
 See “Obtaining Documents”.

 - A recent medical report stating that you are not suffering of any contagious diseases; the validity of this report is of 3 months after the date of issue.
 The medical exam is to be done by a MD appointed by the Embassy.
 A blood test for syphilis and a chest x-ray for tuberculosis must be undertaken first, so that you can hand the results to the designated doctor.
 If you live 150 km or more away from a designated doctor, you can choose a different doctor.
-Please let us have his name and address along with his telephone and fax number or his e-mail address.
-The Embassy will then need to legalise the medical report.
+Please ask the doctor to send us a letter on the clinic’s letterhead which states your name and the doctor’s full name and signature.
+This letter may also be sent to us as a scanned copy by email to email@example.com.
+The Embassy will then need to legalise the doctor’s signature.
+Fee: see Consular fees document.

 - Proof of sufficient funds (a bank statement in your name).